'Muhammad Ali inspired me to win an Olympic medal'

 This video is part of the third edition of BBC's India Sportswoman of The Year.
 Head here to find out more about the nominees and vote for your favourite.

-Reporter: Salman Ravi
+Reporter: Salman Ravi, Shoot edit: Shubham Koul